Modal analysis of bluff body wakes

 \section{Introduction}

-Townsend \cite{townsend1976structure} hypothesized that turbulent wakes tend to forget their initial conditions as the wake evolves downstream from its source.
-However experimental (Bevilaqua and Lykoudis \cite{bevilaqua_turbulence_1978}) and numerical \cite{redford_universality_2012,ortiz-tarin_high-reynolds-number_2021} studies have shown that the effect of initial conditions can remain embedded in these flows for large downstream distances ($x/D$).
-Hence, it is expected that initial conditions like the shape and characteristic of wake generator can significantly influence the coherent structures \cite{taneda1978visual,cannon1993observations} in the wake.
+Townsend \cite{townsend1976structure} hypothesized that turbulent wakes forget their initial conditions far from the wake generator.
+However experimental \cite{bevilaqua_turbulence_1978} and numerical \cite{redford_universality_2012,ortiz-tarin_high-reynolds-number_2021} studies have shown that the effect of initial conditions can remain embedded in these flows for large downstream distances ($x/D$).
+Hence, it is expected that initial conditions, like the shape and characteristic of wake generator, can significantly influence the coherent structures \cite{taneda1978visual,cannon1993observations} in the wake.
 These structures can carry significant amount of turbulent kinetic energy (TKE) and Reynolds stresses.
 Hence, an in-depth understanding of coherent structures is fundamental to uncover the complete picture of how a turbulent wake evolves.

-In the presence of stratification, several distinctive features emerge in turbulent wakes, e.g. steady lee-waves in the downstream \cite{ortiz-tarin_stratified_2019}, multistage wake decay \cite{spedding_evolution_1997}, unsteady internal gravity waves (IGWs) at intermediate to late buoyancy times $Nt$ \cite{abdilghanie_internal_2013,rowe_internal_2020} and emergence of pancake vortices \cite{spedding_streamwise_2002}.
+In the presence of stratification, several distinctive features emerge in turbulent wakes, e.g. steady lee-waves in the downstream \cite{ortiz-tarin_stratified_2019}, multistage wake decay \cite{spedding_evolution_1997}, unsteady internal gravity waves (IGWs) at intermediate to late buoyancy times $Nt(=(x/D) (1/Fr))$ \cite{abdilghanie_internal_2013,rowe_internal_2020} and emergence of pancake vortices \cite{spedding_streamwise_2002}.
 Previous works of Bonneton et al. \cite{bonneton_internal_1993} and Lin et al. \cite{lin_turbulent_1992} have shown the existence of vortex shedding (VS) frequency at select locations in the near wake at intermediate Reynolds numbers.
-However, there are still some open questions: (i) is the VS mode present even at large downstream locations in stratified wakes, (ii) how energetic are the coherent structures in stratified wakes compared to the unstratified counterpart, and (iii) how much do they contribute to the unsteady IGW generation mechanism?
+However, there are still some open questions: (i) Is the VS mode present even at large downstream locations in stratified wakes? (ii) How energetic are the coherent structures in stratified wakes compared to the unstratified counterpart?, and (iii) How much do they contribute to the unsteady IGW generation mechanism?